 The project will connect via this new substation to the Mt Piper - Wellington 330,000 volt powerline located west and south-west of the site.

-Epuron has submitted a Scoping Report for the purpose of determining the planning assessment requirements of the project.
-Submission of this report triggers the expansion of ongoing community consultation.
+Epuron has submitted a Scoping Report for the purpose of determining the planning assessment requirements of the project and on site studies and assessments are underway.